benjaminwillett/benjaminwillett.github.io/index.md

-## Welcome to DistortEnterprises GitHub page
+## Welcome to Ben Willetts GitHub page

 I will be using this site to document all the tech projects I attempt in the hope it will be a record for myself as well as possibly assist you.